revsystem/sample-automatic-sync-for-bedrock-knowledge-bases/README-SAM.md

 ## Solution Architecture

-This solution uses a hybrid approach with both event-based and time-based triggers to facilitate document synchronization promptly and reliably:
+This solution uses an event-driven approach to facilitate document synchronization promptly and reliably:

 1. **Event-based processing**: Captures Amazon S3 events (create, update, delete) in real-time
-2. **Time-based processing**: Checks for accumulated changes every 15 minutes
-3. **Rate limiting**: Uses Amazon SQS to respect the 0.1 requests/second limit for Amazon Bedrock API calls
+2. **Rate limiting**: Uses Amazon SQS to respect the 0.1 requests/second limit for Amazon Bedrock API calls
-4. **AWS Step Functions workflow**: Orchestrates the sync process with proper error handling and retries
+3. **AWS Step Functions workflow**: Orchestrates the sync process with proper error handling and retries

 ## Monitoring and Troubleshooting